Lloret de Mar, Spain: Live Weather

-We went in october the weather was lovely we didnt need sun cream but could wear shorts and t shirts....
+We went in october the weather was lovely we didnt need sun cream but could wear shorts and t shirts.

 holiday in lloret de mar

 We always go to Lloret in mid September for 7 days and we always have nice weather.
 In our 3...

 We were in Lloret de Mar for five days.
 In the 5 days we got little bit of sun and...

 dave from lancashire

 For the time of year we had 5 good days of sun warm in the day but did get a...

-Weather Overview for Lloret de Mar
+Historic Temperatures for 5th February in Lloret de Mar

-The Costa Brava is the northernmost of Spain's beach resorts with Lloret the Mar situated around the middle.
+The Costa Brava is the northernmost of Spain's beach resorts with Lloret de Mar situated around the centre.
 It has a cooler climate in comparison to the rest of Spain due to the cooling effect of the Mediterranean Sea and the increased rainfall this encourages.
 This is by no means negative as it results in a greener countryside and less extreme heat in the summer.
 It still gets incredibly hot, but not to the extent of southern and inland regions.

 The average daily temperatures range between 2°C and 29°C throughout the year.
 They rarely drop below -2°C or exceed 33°C. The warm season lasts from mid-June to mid-September, with an average daily high temperature above 26°C. The warmest day of the year is July 27th.

 As the amount of cloud cover and precipitation are related, there are also two annual peaks in precipitation.
-Those peaks are observed from April through May and from October through November.
+These peaks are observed from April through to May and from October through to November.
 Rainfall is most likely on April 28th with a 42% chance.
 It is least likely on January 10th with a 25% chance.
 July also experiences a significant decrease in rainfall with an average chance of 28% of rainfall, before the amount increases again towards its second peak on October 1st, which has a 35% chance of rainfall.

 The length of the days also varies greatly throughout the year.
 The shortest day of the year is December 21st with 9.09 daylight hours.
 June 21st is the longest day of the year with as much as 15.14 hours of daylight.
 March 20th and September 22nd, the beginning of spring and autumn respectively, have 12.09 and 12.08 hours of daylight.

-Lloret de Mar'swinters are cool and sometimes cold.
-At its coldest in January and December, average highs around 13°C do not illustrate the fact that it can often get very cold even in the day time.
+Lloret de Mar'swinters are cool and sometimes even cold, but you won't see much rain at least.
+At its coldest in January and December, average highs around 13°C do not illustrate the fact that it can often get very cold, dropping to 2°C sometimes.
 While snow is very rare, it has been known to occur.
 Anyone visiting at this time of year should pack clothes suitable for the cold.